ac-freeman/acfreeman.github.io/_pages/about.md

 This site was built on Jekyll with the <a href="https://github.com/ronv/ultra">Ultra</a> theme, hosted on GitHub Pages.

 ## Contact
-My CV is available upon request.
+My CV is available [here](https://drive.google.com/file/d/1EoqKgkYMAMp1CfoeXBlxmkQXJbwdovkJ/view?usp=sharing).

 E-mail me for research reasons: <a href="mailto:acfreeman@cs.unc.edu">acfreeman@cs.unc.edu</a>